alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 ---

-## REQ0002: Table Display
-The application shall display book information in a table format with the following columns:
-- Preview (thumbnail)
-- YouTube URL
-- Book Title
-- Author
-- Narrator
-- Series Name
-- Series Number
-- Year
-- Actions

----

-## REQ0003: Row Management
+## REQ0003: Book Entry Management
 The application shall allow users to:
-- Add new rows to the table
+- Add new book entries
-- Remove existing rows from the table
+- Remove existing book entries
-- Have at least one row available at all times
+- Have at least one book entry available at all times

 ---

-## REQ0004: Cell Editing
+## REQ0004: Input Field Editing
-The application shall allow users to edit cell values by:
+The application shall allow users to edit input field values by:
-- Clicking on a cell to enter edit mode
-- Double-clicking on a cell to enter edit mode
-- Typing to modify the cell value
+- Typing to modify the field value
-- Pressing Escape to cancel editing and revert to original value
-- Automatically saving the value when focus leaves the cell
+- Automatically saving the value when focus leaves the field

 ---

-## REQ0005: Keyboard Navigation - Tab Key
-The application shall support keyboard navigation where:
-- Pressing Tab moves the cursor to the next cell in the same row
-- When at the last cell of a row, pressing Tab moves to the first cell of the next row
-- When at the last cell of the last row, pressing Tab exits edit mode

----

-## REQ0006: Keyboard Navigation - Enter Key
-The application shall support keyboard navigation where:
-- Pressing Enter/Return moves the cursor to the cell below in the same column
-- When at the last row, pressing Enter exits edit mode
-- Shift+Enter moves the cursor to the cell above in the same column

----

-## REQ0007: Keyboard Navigation - Shift+Tab
-The application shall support keyboard navigation where:
-- Pressing Shift+Tab moves the cursor to the previous cell in the same row
-- When at the first cell of a row, pressing Shift+Tab moves to the last cell of the previous row

----

-## REQ0008: Multi-Cell Selection
-The application shall allow users to:
-- Select multiple cells by holding Ctrl (Windows/Linux) or Cmd (Mac) and clicking cells
-- Visually indicate selected cells with highlighting
-- Toggle cell selection when clicking a selected cell with modifier key pressed

----

-## REQ0009: Multi-Cell Editing
-The application shall allow users to:
-- Type in a selected cell when multiple cells are selected
-- Apply the same value to all selected cells simultaneously
-- Only update cells of the same data type (text fields update text fields, number fields update number fields)

----

-## REQ0010: Row Reordering
-The application shall allow users to:
-- Drag and drop table rows to reorder them
-- Visually indicate the row being dragged with reduced opacity
-- Maintain row order after drop operation

----

 ## REQ0011: YouTube Thumbnail Display
 The application shall:
 - Automatically extract and display a thumbnail image when a valid YouTube URL is entered
-- Display a small thumbnail (medium quality) in the Preview column
+- Display a small thumbnail (medium quality) in each book card
 - Show "No preview" message when no URL is provided or URL is invalid
 - Display thumbnails without requiring API calls